September 18, 2013

 On Sept.
 12, 2013, Motley Rice LLC was appointed co-lead counsel in In re Walgreens Co.
 Derivative Litigation, a consolidated shareholder derivative action brought by the court-appointed co-lead plaintiffs, a group of institutional investors, against the board of directors of Walgreen Co.
 (Walgreens).

-The litigation follows an unprecedented $80 million settlement, announced in July 2013, among Walgreens, the Drug Enforcement Agency (DEA) and the Department of Justice (DOJ) to resolve allegations that Walgreens violated federal law governing the distribution of prescription painkillers such as oxycodone.
+The litigation follows an unprecedented $80 million settlement, announced in July 2013, among Walgreens, the Drug Enforcement Agency (DEA) and the Department of Justice (DOJ) to resolve allegations that Walgreens violated federal law governing the distribution of opioids such as oxycodone.
 The settlement is the largest in DEA history.

 In connection with the settlement, the DEA found that certain actions by Walgreens pharmacists and the company’s leadership were taken in “staggering disregard” of Walgreens’ obligations under the Controlled Substances Act (CSA).
 Drawing on hundreds of exhibits and numerous witnesses, the DEA alleged that corporate officials at Walgreens implemented bonus programs that incentivized pharmacists to sell controlled substances such as oxycodone and ignored “red flags” that customers were diverting these drugs to illegal purposes.
 According to the DEA, “Walgreens’ alleged failure to sufficiently report suspicious orders was a systematic practice that resulted in at least tens of thousands of violations and allowed Walgreens’ retail pharmacies to order and receive at least three times the Florida average for drugs such as oxycodone.”